- Benefits & Features

 Colston currently serves as the managing partner of Dynasty Digital, a multi-faceted digital company he founded and launched in August 2017.
 A Super Bowl Champion and all-time leading wide receiver in New Orleans Saints history, Marques is also an investor and advisor to various early-stage companies with a focus on sports technology.
 Colston serves on the Advisory Board for the One Team Collective, a sports technology accelerator run by the NFLPA, and his pursuits have been featured in Inc. Magazine.
 He is a co-owner of the Philadelphia Soul of the Arena Football League.

-Along with Schorer, Minnihan, Colston, and Johnstone, additional Columbia Business School faculty and industry practitioners contribute to and teach in the program.
-For more information, please contact Program Director Erica Duignan Minnihan at +1 917-330-6632 or email@example.com.
+Along with Schorer, Minnihan, and Colston, additional Columbia Business School faculty and industry practitioners contribute to and teach in the program.
+For more information, please contact Program Director Erica Duignan Minnihan at +1 917-330-6632 or firstname.lastname@example.org.

 Entrepreneurship for Professional Athletes